Botanical Name: Aeschynanthus radicans

 Height: Trailing stems up to 2 to 3 ft (60-90 cm) long.

 Water: Water thoroughly spring through fall, allowing the soil to dry out slightly between waterings.
 Keep the soil slightly drier in winter.
 Wrinkled leaves are a sign of dry soil.
 Yellow leaves usually indicate too much water.

 Soil: Peat moss based potting mix.
 Added perlite will help to aerate the roots and speed up drainage, preventing waterlogged soil.
 African violet potting mix is ideal for Lipstick Plant.

-Fertilizer: Feed every 2 weeks spring through fall with a balanced liquid fertilizer diluted by half.
+Fertilizer: Feed every 2 weeks spring through fall with a water-soluble fertilizer, diluted by half.
 Use a fertilizer that is high-phosphorous to help it bloom (such as N-P-K 15-30-15).
 Do not feed in winter.

 Propagation: Take 4-6 in (10-15 cm) stem tip cuttings in spring or summer.